MiguelALH/cv/README.md

 ## PDF

-You can get the last version PDF [here](https://github.com/MiguelALH/cv/blob/master/MiguelALH-cv-en.pdf)
+You can get the latest version in PDF [here](https://github.com/MiguelALH/cv/blob/master/MiguelALH-cv-en.pdf)

 ## Acknowledgments